mikechambers/mikechambers.github.io/source/_posts/2003-05-26-memorial-day-in-united-states.markdown

 Just a quick FYI.
 Today is a holiday in the US, and Macromedia offices are closed.

 Also, sorry for the lack of updates last week.
 I have been working on a couple of projects which have taken up a lot of my time.
-More details very soon&#8230;
+More details very soon...